Future proofing your SEO: How to make sure you don’t get penalised by a future Google update

 - An engaging social presence

-Sure, this takes time and effort, especially if you’re small business but it’s worth it.
+Sure, this takes time and effort, especially if you’re a small business but it’s worth it.
 Plus, if you do it right and avoid taking the easy way, which may involve some bad SEO techniques, you’ll also avoid getting penalised by Google, no matter which updates they release in the future.